glitchgirl/notes/AWS/certifieddevelopernote.md

    - failover to worker
    - read replicas - async must have automatic backups enabled for this to work S3
+   - simple storage service
    - obejct based storage
+   - can be 0 bytes to 5 terabytes
    - not file systems not block (sectors/tracks)
    - unlimited storage
    - don't have to worry about underlying infrastructure